ssuvarnamanu/ML-for-thermocatalytic-CO2-hydrogenation-to-methanol/README.md

-# A machine learning model for predicting catalytic activity of CO2 to methanol production
+# A machine learning model for predicting catalytic activity of CO2 to methanol production.

 This repository contains the code for the paper titled A generalized machine learning framework to predict the space-time yield of methanol from thermocatalytic CO2 hydrogenation